Ocado Group plc (OCDGF) CEO Timothy Steiner on Q2 2020 Results - Earnings Call Transcript

 Stuart Rose

 Good morning, everyone, and thank you for joining us today.
 We are now some four months into the COVID crisis; a crisis which has affected us all, and one which we must bring under control.
-Everyone working in the frontline deserves our gratitude, and this of course includes our own colleagues who responded magnificently to the challenges that they have faced.
+Everyone working in the frontline deserves our gratitude, and this of course includes our own colleagues who’ve responded magnificently to the challenges that they have faced.

 Today, we are reporting our results for the first six months of the year.
 These results reflect the changing dynamics of the grocery retailing sector in the U.K. as well as the historic milestones that we have achieved for Ocado in the solutions business, notably the opening of our first new international CFCs for Groupe Casino in Paris, and for Sobeys in Toronto.